Myth 71: “When a Chameleon Is Sick, It Should Be Euthanized”

 This question arises in only two legitimate situations:

-A. It must be unequivocally determined that euthanasia is the only humane option.
+A. Euthanasia must only be considered when it is clearly the most humane option.

-C. If there is a realistic chance—within one to two hours—of professional intervention by a qualified exotic veterinarian, this option must be pursued without delay.
+If there is even a small chance of reaching a qualified exotic veterinarian within hours, this option must be pursued without delay.

 1. ACT RESPONSIBLY.
-Provide the best possible care so the animal lives a long, healthy, and dignified life—and dies a natural death.
+Provide the best possible care so the animal lives a long, healthy, and dignified life—and dies a natural death whenever possible.

 2. DO NOT PLAY GOD OR EXPERT.
-Seek qualified help whenever even remotely possible.
+Seek qualified veterinary help whenever even remotely possible.

 Author: Petr Nečas